ntutangyun/Documentation/docs/map-annotation.md

 #### Create Parent Object [[top]] {: #create-parent-object-lanes data-toc-label='Create Parent Object'}
 [![](images/annotation-mapLaneSection.png)](images/full_size_images/annotation-mapLaneSection.png)

-- In the `Map` prefab (if you don't have one, you can create an empty GameObject and make it a prefab), create a new object and name it "TrafficLanes"
+- In the `Map` prefab (if you don't have one, you can create an empty GameObject, attaching `MapHolder` script and make it a prefab), create a new object and name it "TrafficLanes"
 - In the Inspector of the `Map`, drag the new `TrafficLanes` object into the `Traffic Lanes holder`
 - In `TrafficLanes`, create a new object
     - Add the `MapLaneSection` script to the object and position it close the section of road that will be annotated
+    - You can also create a `MapLaneSection` object using the `Lane Section` button in `HD Map Annotation` window.
     - `MapLaneSection` script is needed for sections that contain more than 1 lane.
 For sections with only 1 lane, they can be left as a child object of the TrafficLanes object or grouped with the boundary lines under a different parent object without the `MapLaneSection` script.
-- Each `MapLaneSection` will contain parallel lanes section
+- Each `MapLaneSection` will contain parallel lanes with similar lengths
-    - 1 `MapLane` per lane of road as well as 1 `MapLine` per boundary line (optional)
+    - 1 `MapLane` per lane of road as well as 1 `MapLine` per boundary line (optional, you can use the utility button `Create lines` to generate fake boundary lines)
     - If the annotations will be broken up into multiple `MapLane` (e.g. a straight section and a curved section), multiple `MapLaneSection` are required
     - A `MapLane` cannot begin or end in the middle of another `MapLane` (e.g. a lane splits or merges).
 This situation would require a 2nd `MapLaneSection` to be created where the split/merge begins.
     - The other lanes on the road will also need to be broken up into multiple `MapLane` to be included in the multiple `MapLaneSection`
     - `MapLaneSection` is used to automate the computation of relation of neighboring lanes.
 Please make sure every lane under `MapLaneSection` has at least 3 waypoints.

 [![](images/annotation-laneSplit.png)](images/full_size_images/annotation-laneSplit.png)